canonical/kafka-operator/docs/how-to/h-cluster-migration/h-cluster-migration.md

 ## Switching client traffic

-Once happy with data migration, stop all active consumer applications on the original cluster and redirect them to the new Charmed Apache Kafka cluster, making sure to use the Charmed Apache Kafka cluster server addresses and authentication.
+Once happy with data migration, stop all active consumer applications on the original/source cluster and redirect them to the new/target Charmed Apache Kafka cluster, making sure to use the Charmed Apache Kafka cluster server addresses and authentication.
 After doing so, they will re-join their original consumer groups at the last committed offset it had originally, and continue consuming as normal.

 Finally, the producer client applications can be stopped, updated with the Charmed Apache Kafka cluster server addresses and authentication, and restarted, with any newly produced messages being received by the migrated consumer client applications, completing the migration of both the data, and the client applications.

 ## Stopping MirrorMaker replication

-Once confident in the successful completion of the data client migration, stop the running MirrorMaker processes on each of unit of the Charmed Apache Kafka cluster.
+Once confident in the successful completion of the data client migration, stop the running MirrorMaker processes on each unit of the Charmed Apache Kafka cluster.